 Lots of work still to do

-EU countries now have to submit their national recovery plans to the European Commission for scrutiny by April at the latest.
-Once validated by the Commission, EU member states and the European Parliament, countries will have until 2026 to implement them.
+EU countries now have to submit their national recovery plans to the European Commission for scrutiny by 30 April at the latest.
+Once validated by the Commission, EU member states and the European Parliament, countries will have until 2026 to spend the money.

 But there is still a lot of work to be done, warned Ana Paula Zacarias, Portugal’s secretary of state for European Affairs.
 During a debate in Parliament, she said countries need to submit plans as soon as possible and ratify their decision allowing the Commission to go to markets and finance the recovery package.